dotnet/docs-maui/docs/user-interface/images/images.md

 <!-- Valid color values are actually derived from the SKColor struct, rather than Microsoft.Maui.Graphics.Colors. -->
 Color values can be specified in hexadecimal, or as a .NET MAUI color.
 For example, `Color="Red"` is valid.

+## Display an image

+Images can be displayed with the <xref:Microsoft.Maui.Controls.Image> control.
+For more information, see [Image](../controls/image.md).